-For administrative services rendered to the Fund under the agreement, the Administrator receives the greater of an annual minimum fee or an assetbased fee, which scales downward based upon net assets.
-For the fund accounting services rendered to the Fund under the Agreement, the Administrator receives the greater of an annual minimum fee or an asset-based fee, which scales downward based upon net assets.
+For administrative services rendered to the Funds under the agreement, the Administrator receives the greater of an annual minimum fee or an assetbased fee, which scales downward based upon net assets.
+For the fund accounting services rendered to the Funds under the Agreement, the Administrator receives the greater of an annual minimum fee or an asset-based fee, which scales downward based upon net assets.
 The Administrator is also reimbursed for any out-of-pocket expenses.
-For the fiscal year ended June 30, 2024, June 30, 2023 and June 30, 2022, the Administrator received \$3,122,179.11, \$2,333,675.00, and \$394,768, respectively, for administration and accounting services.
+For the fiscal year ended June 30, 2024 and the period June 15, 2023 commencement of operations) through June 30, 2023, the Adviser paid the Administrator \$3,122,179.11 and \$2,333,675.00, respectively, for administration and accounting services.